tytydraco/yessleep/out/I_filled_in_a_survey_at_an_ATM_It_was_the_most_bizarre_experience_in_my_life.md

 I wanted to look behind me.
 But with the ominous message on the ATM screen, I was too afraid to.
 I thought that I was being irrational, but decided to follow the instruction anyway.

-**Do your dreams have a significant impact on your life?**
+**Are you dreaming now?**

 I could see a shadow of someone behind me on the ground.
-I pressed the "No" button.
+I scoffed nervously upon reading the question and pressed the "No" button.

 **Are you sure?**